- Home

 A change in the family

 Changes in the family are a very good reason to revisit your will and think about any potential changes you might want to make.
-For example, you might want to include a child, grandchild, niece or nephew that’s recently arrived, or take someone out if they have died.
+For example, you might want to include a child, grandchild, niece or nephew that’s recently arrived, or remove someone if they’ve passed away.

 You might also rethink someone’s inheritance if they’ve got married or divorced, or they have undergone any significant financial changes which might have left them better or worse off.